 We welcome new members of all ages.
 It is not necessary to be a historian or have prior knowledge of Albuquerque or New Mexico history.
 Members receive advance notice via e-mail about forthcoming events sponsored by the AHS, and other societies interested in history, plus opportunities to participate in community and educational outreach activities.
 To become a member or to renew your current membership, visit our AHS Membership page.

-The fascinating legacy of Maisel’s Indian Trading Post will be presented by Diane Schaller, President of Historic ABQ, Inc. at 2:00 pm on Sunday, March 18, 2018 at the Albuquerque Museum at 2000 Mountain Rd.
+The presentation will be at 2:00 pm on Sunday, June 17, 2018 at the Albuquerque Museum at 2000 Mountain Rd.
 NW in Old Town.
 Free parking south of the Museum and free admission to the Museum and the program.
-Read More.
+Read more.

 AHS Member Participation Opportunity